Gbolahan112/Sales-Performance-for-Nova-Ltd/README.md

 * Accessories units sold were 22 in Abuja, Investigate why Accessory sales are strong in certain cities like Abuja.
 Replicate successful marketing/placement strategies from Abuja in other cities like Lagos and Port Harcourt.

+## Conclusion
+* Revenue Driver: The Electronics category and the Lagos city market are the primary sources of total revenue ( ₦29,521,000).
+* Customer Value: Returning Customers are more valuable, contributing nearly 60% of total revenue.
+* Sales Peak: Sales revenue peaked significantly in September 2024 (₦4,744,500).
+  *Top Performer: Abdul Salim is the top sales representative by total revenue (₦10,587,500).